|Written by Patsy A. Waits|

 If you have any questions or comments, please contact me.

-The Lander County Commission will be reviewing the final draft of the Nevada Land Management Task Force regarding Nevada’s public lands.
-AB 227, passed during the 2013 Nevada Legislative Session, created a statewide Task Force to study issues surrounding how public lands controlled by the Federal Government would be managed if they are transferred to the State of Nevada.
-This statewide Task Force is made up of a representative from each of Nevada’s 17 counties, including myself, Patsy A. Waits, Commissioner representing Lander County.
+On July 08, 2014 the Lander County Commission will be reviewing the final draft of the Nevada Land Management Task Force regarding Nevada’s public lands.
+AB 227, passed during the 2013 Nevada Legislative Session, created the Nevada Lands Management Task Force to study issues surrounding how public lands controlled by the Federal Government would be managed if they were transferred to the State of Nevada.
+This statewide Task Force is made up of a representative from each of Nevada’s 17 counties, including Commissioner Patsy Waits from Lander County.